Kamaleshyeager/Time-Table-Alert/README.md

 A Python bot that reminds you before each class based on your timetable.

+## Why This Project?
+At **Vellore Institute of Technology (VIT)**, the timetable system can get confusing —
+class **venues, faculty names, and slot codes** are different for every student.
+Most students end up checking screenshots or PDFs multiple times a day just to confirm their next class.

+This project solves that problem by sending **automatic reminders** before each class.
+It makes it easy to know *what class, where, and when* — without the need to search through messy timetables.

 ## Features
-- Reads timetable slots
+- Reads and stores your personal timetable slots
 - Sends reminders before each class
-- Uses APScheduler for scheduling
+- Uses APScheduler for accurate scheduling
-- Customizable timetable
+- Fully customizable timetable (fits VIT’s slot system)
+- Helps avoid confusion caused by varying slots, venues, and faculty names

 ## Requirements
 - Python 3.9+